 Home Studio Workshops: These are held at my home studio in Clearwater, Florida usually on Thursdays or Saturdays from 10-3:30.
 Special days for private instruction can be set up.
 Price for groups smaller than 6 people is higher.
 Art supplies are included in the price of the workshop of $70 along with a light lunch.
 Workshops can be on a variety of topics-dyeing silk, collage, fusing foil to fabric, indigo, alter-ego dyeing on satin devore or velvet, painting fabric and free motion drawing on fabric.

 Home Studio Workshops: These are held at 2251 Willowbrook Drive, Clearwater, FL 33764.
 Held 10-3:30 on Thursday or Saturday.
-Or book your own date.
-Art supplies and a light lunch are included in the price of the $70 workshop.
+Or book your own date. $70 workshop fee.
+Supplies are sometimes included in the workshop fee for certain workshops.

-What to Bring: Fun attitude and small scissors.
-If you want to bring your own fibers, threads, yarns, fabric bits 2-5 inches by 10 inches or so I will refund $10 of your workshop fee.
-If I am providing the weaving supplies, let me know what colors you want to work with.
+Pin Weaving Workshop : Workshop cost is $70 and includes all pin weaving supplies including a pin weaving board.
+If you fall in love with the process, I will have supplies you can purchase to take home.
+Let me know what colors you want to work with.
 In 6 hours (10-4pm) Create a small pin weaving using threads, yarns, lightweight fabrics and roving.
 This will be fused on the back to hold it together.
 No tight compacting of rows needed.
 This is similar to a tapestry type weaving method.
 Then dye sheer silk organza for the background panel.
 Fuse the weaving to the panel.
 Cover with tulle and free motion (bring your machine or I can do this part for you if you don’t sew).
 Cut away tulle to reveal contrasting fabrics and yarns.
 Embellish with beads, hand dyed ribbons and any special trinkets you would like to bring with you.
-All supplies are provided for the $45 workshop.
-Limited to 15-20 at the Beach Art Center.
+All supplies are provided .
+Limited to 6 students.
 The project you do can be a wall hanging or cut up into smaller pieces, mounted on the silk organza and fused to cardstock for a unique textured greeting card.
 I will provide supplies: pin weaving board the student takes home, fibers, fabrics, fusible, silk organza and dyes, etc.

 Creative Fabric Collage.
 Fee is $70.00 for the workshop/$30.00 supplies Collage Kit (student chooses color of kit.
 See website shopping cart www.SilkDyes.com for a selection of colors to choose from and email me Marlene@123webmagic.com so I can reserve one for you.
 Each kit includes fabric for 15-20 collages, sheers, foil, fusibles, embellishments.
 Sewing Machine optional as we will be using fusing methods and hand sewing for details.
 Learn to manipulate and fuse fabric creating a free form design, a textural landscape, 3D floral image and working with foils for a sun or moon or abstract design.
 Techniques in addition to the above are funky fiber friends, layering sheers to create shadows and fog, hand dyeing small silk fabrics to incorporate into collage design using stencils.